Family Law / Divorce Library

 Authors

-Content by Ken Proudman (Edmonton)
+Content by Ken Proudman of BARR LLP (Edmonton)

-The content in this Library is provided by generous volunteer lawyers.
+DISCLAIMER: The content in this Library is provided by generous volunteer lawyers.
 It is not legal advice, and does not represent the views of the Alberta Legal Coaches and Limited Services Society.
 The listed authors have only added paragraphs, and have not reviewed the entire document, nor any subsequent edits.
-You should not rely entirely on this material, we strongly recommend that you speak to a lawyer.
+You should not rely entirely on this material, we strongly recommend that you consult a lawyer.
 By using this website in any way, you agree to be bound by our Terms of Use.